Is your website flatlining?

 Opinion is divided on the “holy grail” placement of social sharing buttons, but it seems the preferred options are left and top of the page.
 Considering the top-left portion is the most viewed part of a web page, it would appear the best choice for positioning social buttons is the top-left of each page.

-Google factors in the speed of your website when ranking your site, so ensure your site is running as cleanly and smoothly as possible.
+Google factors in the speed that your website loads when ranking your site, so ensure your site is running as cleanly and smoothly as possible.
 This is usually a job for a web expert, but small changes can also make big headway in helping your pages load more quickly.
-Some of these can include removing inactive plugins or widgets, poorly optimised themes if you’re using WordPress, and optimising images to reduce their size.
+Some of these can include removing inactive plugins or widgets, poorly optimised images and bloated themes if you’re using WordPress.

 Visitors not staying on your site or not converting into patients?